bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     # sfdisk -v
     sfdisk from util-linux 2.37.4

-If versions earlier than 2.26 are used, then an error messsage similar to the following may appear while running the sfdisk command
+If versions earlier than 2.26 are used, then an error message similar to the following may appear while running the sfdisk command

     unrecognized partition table type